6 min read

 • Autophagy may also remove viruses and bacteria to support the immune system.

-• Autophagy can improve your quality of life into old age and even contributes to a longer lifespan by reducing your likelihood of common age-related diseases.
+• Autophagy can improve your quality of life into old age and even contribute to a longer lifespan by reducing your likelihood of common age-related diseases.

 • An animal study conducted on mice found that autophagy decreases obesity and insulin resistance by removing oxidative stress.
 The same study also found that it can support the growth of heart cells to protect against heart disease.